Quickstart

 -H "X-ShelfCycle-Client: Email notes automation"

-The response should include the expected tenant and the scopes your workflow needs.
+The response should include apiContractVersion: "v1.20" and the tenant, actor, scopes, and capabilities your workflow expects.

 {